-Skein is an old-school-style dungeon shooter currently in development.
+Skein is an old-school-style dungeon shooter currently scheduled for release at the beginning of November.

 Taking a leaf from the Gauntlet school of games, Skein is a fast paced one or two player (co-op) game where you battle through hordes of monsters on a quest to save the soul of a talking sheep.